 As well as the spiral groove, other design innovations are:

-A revelation from Luis….since the guns were made with a French influence it could be ……
+A revelation from Luis….since the guns were made in France it could be ……

 A = Arret (French for “Stop”),